lucasblakeslee/entropy-dna/README.md

 the average number of times a subsequence occurs in a class (including those that occur 0 times).

-All sequences have been obtained from the NCBI website's genome database
+Sequences have been obtained from the NCBI website's genome database